Behavioral responses of individual blue whales (Balaenoptera musculus) to mid-frequency military sonar

 This study measured the degree of behavioral responses in blue whales (Balaenoptera musculus) to controlled noise exposure off the southern California coast.
 High-resolution movement and passive acoustic data were obtained from non-invasive archival tags (n=42) whereas surface positions were obtained with visual focal follows.
 Controlled exposure experiments (CEEs) were used to obtain direct behavioral measurements before, during and after simulated and operational military mid-frequency active sonar (MFAS), pseudorandom noise (PRN) and controls (no noise exposure).
 For a subset of deep-feeding animals (n=21), active acoustic measurements of prey were obtained and used as contextual covariates in response analyses.
 To investigate potential behavioral changes within individuals as a function of controlled noise exposure conditions, two parallel analyses of time-series data for selected behavioral parameters (e.g. diving, horizontal movement and feeding) were conducted.
 This included expert scoring of responses according to a specified behavioral severity rating paradigm and quantitative change-point analyses using Mahalanobis distance statistics.
 Both methods identified clear changes in some conditions.
 More than 50% of blue whales in deep-feeding states responded during CEEs, whereas no changes in behavior were identified in shallow-feeding blue whales.
 Overall, responses were generally brief, of low to moderate severity, and highly dependent on exposure context such as behavioral state, source-to-whale horizontal range and prey availability.
 Response probability did not follow a simple exposure–response model based on received exposure level.
 These results, in combination with additional analytical methods to investigate different aspects of potential responses within and among individuals, provide a comprehensive evaluation of how free-ranging blue whales responded to mid-frequency military sonar.

 Southall, Brandon L.; DeRuiter, Stacy L.; Friedlaender, Ari; and Stimpert, Alison K., "Behavioral responses of individual blue whales (Balaenoptera musculus) to mid-frequency military sonar" (2019).
-University Faculty Publications.
+University Faculty Publications and Creative Works.
 174.